 User-defined values for interval limits can be entered for both axes.

-Navigate between the edit boxes using the cursor keys $( \bigcirc, \bigcirc, \bigcirc, \bigcirc)$ .
+Navigation between the entry fields with the cursor keys $( \bigcirc, \bigcirc \bigcirc, \bigcirc )$ .

 For all 3 versions, the [reset zoom] softkey will bring you back to the original display of the spectrum.